Changissnz/the_problem_with_ai_exemplified__09-12-2026/README.md

 LLMs have done a better job of not showing ugly face than discouraging the ugly, since that would definitely kill some of their business.

 I guess it's a good thing.
 LLMs are not supposed to fuel zealotry against certain groups of people.
 They are not supposed to view the world in terms of financial and manufacturing sects, dominated in part by nation-state and/or ethnic identity.
+By the way, those divisions are there.
+Those divisions do expect things from individuals and the collective.
+You.
+Me.
+Everyone.
+Expectations.
+Who knew that a person doesn't need to have any class to still have to walk the path of their class?
+I won't get into more questions on the socioeconomics of
+A.I. in this article.

 -------------------------------------------------------------------------------------------------------------